A healthy diet is more entertainment than well-being these days.

 Do this before you overthink healthy diet choices.

 What we are supposed to eat is controversial and passion can quickly overtake logic.
 More protein or less protein?
 Vegan or fish?
 Sugar from fruits?
 Low carb?
 OMAD?
 Ultra-processed but low carb and sugar-free?

 It’s personal, confusing, and easy to make strange decisions based on the avalanche of misinformation from the protagonists for each option.

-The skill is to stand back and take the blinkers off.
+The skill is to stand back and take the blinkers off to refoicus on the basics of macronutrients, micronutrients, fibre and water.
 Wide eyes allow for a broad look at diet and, from there, understand it for you and the world.

 A simple rule of thumb would be colourful, unprocessed, primarily plants and food found close to the source.